gabipetrovay/macos-bootstrap/README.md

-# MacOS Bootstrap for Geeks
+# MacOS Device Bootstrap Script for Geeks

 This installs and configures common tools needed by a geek in his/her daily life.